Free Montana State Records Search (Public Information Access)

 A majority of government agencies in Montana process requests for certified records, so obtaining information that is located in vital records is limited to certain agencies or companies.

-How to Get Copies & Replacement Certificates in Montana (Free Divorce Records & Vital Records)
+How To Get Copies & Replacement Certificates in Montana (Free MT Divorce & Other Vital Records)

 VitalChek is a website utilized by the Montana Vital Records office to provide certified copies of documents to requestors.
 Because Montana uses this service to give citizens access to the vital records they need, ordering a copy of a certificate is simple.
 VitalChek does require proof of self or relation when ordering a certified document along with other detailed information.